tjohnston-softdev/find-property-demo-js/instructions.md

 Using Node JS, implement a function called 'find' that takes two string arguments: 'dictionary' and 'targetKey'.

-'dictionary' is a string representing a list of key-value pairs where each pair is separated by a semicolon and a space (ie. "; ").
-Properties and values are separated by the equals symbol (ie. "=")
+'dictionary' is a string representing a list of key-value pairs where each pair is separated by a semicolon and a space ("; ").
+Properties and values are separated by the equals symbol ("=")

 'targetKey' is an alphanumeric sequence of characters representing a property name that may or may not exist in 'dictionary'.